-where l = 1:L are the number of features derived from x, and where the function Λ quantifies label 'compatibility', by imposing a penalty for nearby similar grid nodes that are assigned different labels.
-Each k^l is the sum of two Gaussian kernel functions that determines the similarity between connected grid nodes by means of a given feature f^l :
+190 where l = 1:L are the number of features derived from x, and where the function Λ quantifies label 191 'compatibility', by imposing a penalty for nearby similar grid nodes that are assigned different labels.
+192 Each k^l is the sum of two Gaussian kernel functions that determines the similarity between 193 connected grid nodes by means of a given feature f^l :

-The first Gaussian kernel quantifies the observation that nearby pixels, with a distance controlled by θ{α} (standard deviation for the location component of the color-dependent term), with similar color, with similarity controlled by θ{β} (standard deviation for the color component of the color-dependent term), are likely to be in the same class.
-The second Gaussian is a 'smoothness' kernel that removes small isolated label regions, according to θ{γ} , the standard deviation for the location component.
-This penalizes small, spatially isolated pieces of segmentation, thereby enforcing more spatially consistent classification.
-Hyperparameter θ{β} controls the degree of allowable similarity in image features between CRF graph nodes.
-Relatively large θ{β} indicates image features with relatively large differences in intensity may be assigned the same class label.
-Similarly, a relatively large θ{α} means image pixels separated by a relatively large distance may be assigned the same class label.
+195 The first Gaussian quantifies the observation that nearby pixels, with a distance controlled by 196 θ{α} (standard deviation for the location component of the color-dependent term), with similar color, 197 with similarity controlled by θ{β} (standard deviation for the color component of the color-dependent 198 term), are likely to be in the same class.
+The second Gaussian is a 'smoothness' kernel that removes 199 small isolated label regions, according to θ{γ} , the standard deviation for the location component.
+200 This penalizes small pieces of segmentation that are spatially isolated, enforcing more spatially 201 consistent classification.
+Hyperparameter θ{β} controls the degree of allowable similarity in image 202 features between CRF graph nodes.
+Relatively large θ{β} means image features with relatively large 203 differences in intensity may be assigned the same class label.
+Similarly, a relatively large θ{α} means 204 image pixels separated by a relatively large distance may be assigned the same class label.

 Figure 1.
-Application of the semi-supervised CRF at Seabright Beach, Santa Cruz, California for generation of DCNN training tiles and ground-truth labeled images.
+Application of the semi-supervised CRF at Seabright beach for generation of DCNN training tiles and ground-truth labeled images.
 From left to right, (A) the input image, (B) the hand-annotated sparse labels, and (C) the resulting CRF-predicted pixelwise labeled image.

-2.2.
+209 2.2.
 Generating DCNN training libraries

-We developed a user-interactive program that segments an image into smaller chunks, the size of which is defined by the user.
-On each chunk, cycling through a pre-defined set of classes, the user is prompted to draw (using the cursor) example regions of the image that correspond to each label.
-Unary potentials are derived from these manual on-screen image annotations.
-These annotations should be exemplative, i.e. a relatively small portion of the region in the chunk that pertains to the class, rather than delimiting the entire region within the chunk that pertains to the class.
-Typically, the CRF algorithm only requires a few example annotations for each class.
-For very heterogeneous scenes, however, where each class occurs in several regions across the image (such as the water and anthropogenic classes in Figure 1) example annotations should be provided for each class in each region where that class occurs.

-Using this information, the CRF algorithm estimates the class of each pixel in the image (Figure 1).
-Finally, the image is divided up into tiles of a specified size, T. If the proportion of pixels within the tile is greater than a specified amount, P{class} , then the tile is written to a file in a folder denoting its class.
-This simultaneously and efficiently generates both ground-truth label imagery (to evaluate classification performance) and sets of data suitable for training a DCNN.
-A single photograph typically takes 5-30 minutes to process with this method, so all the data required to retrain a DCNN (see section below) may take only up to a few hours to generate.
-CRF inference time depends primarily on image complexity and size, but also secondarily affected by the number and spatial heterogeneity of class labels.
+210 We developed a user-interactive program that segments an image into smaller chunks, the size 211 of which is defined by the user.
+On each chunk, cycling through a pre-defined set of classes, the user 212 is prompted to draw (using the cursor) example regions of the image that correspond to each label.
+213 Unary potentials are derived from these manual on-screen image annotations.
+Using this 214 information, the CRF algorithm estimates the class of each pixel in the image (Figure 1).
+Finally, the 215 image is divided up into tiles of a specified size, T. If the proportion of pixels within the tile is greater 216 than a specified amount, P{class}, then the tile is written to a file in a folder denoting its class.
+This 217 simultaneously and efficiently generates both ground-truth label imagery (to evaluate classification 218 performance) and sets of data suitable for training a DCNN.
+A single photograph typically takes 5-219 30 minutes to process with this method, so all the data required to retrain a DCNN (see section below) 220 may take only up to a few hours to generate.
+CRF inference time depends primarily on image 221 complexity and size, but also secondarily affected by the number and spatial heterogeneity of class 222 labels.